Skip to main content.

 12:30–1:30 pm

-Join us for the closing ceremony of a Peace Sand Mandala, created in the Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation (RKC) by monks from the Tashi Kyil monastery in India over the course of the entire week.
-Both celebrating the preciousness of the moment and the reality of impermanence, the colored sand of this mandala will be swept together and carried in a procession to the Bard waterfall, where this dharma teaching of interconnection and harmony will be handed over to the rushing stream floating into the Hudson River.
+Join us for the closing ceremony of a Peace Sand Mandala, created over the entire week in the Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation (RKC) lobby by monks from the Tashi Kyil monastery in India.
+Celebrating both the preciousness of the moment and the reality of impermanence, the colored sand of this mandala will be swept together and carried in a procession to the Bard waterfall, where this dharma teaching of interconnection and harmony will be handed over to the rushing stream.
 You may visit the mandala any time before, witness the closing ceremony or join the walk.
-Note that you can also watch the creation of the mandala from the RKC balcony.
+You can also watch the creation of the mandala from the RKC balcony.
+This event is made possible through the generous support of the Warren Mills Hutcheson Endowed Fund in Religion.

 Bard Makers Art and Craft Fair